What is String index() Method?

 The str.index() method works for you by furnishes you with the position of the first happenings of a specified substring or character in the discovered substring.
 This returned index indicates where the substring starts in the string.

-The return value is also helpful for locating and extracting specific content from a string or for performing various text manipulation tasks, and it’s particularly useful when you need to evaluate the spot of a particular substring within a larger text.
+The return value is also helpful for locating and extracting specific content from a string or for performing various text manipulation tasks, and its particularly useful when you need to evaluate the spot of a particular substring within a larger text.
 For example:

-For this example, we have a string called text which contains the phrase Hello, Python Helper! and a subsegment we’re looking for, which is Python.
+For this example, we have a string called text which contains the phrase Hello, Python Helper! and a subsegment were looking for, which is Python.
 We use the index() method to find the begining position of the substring Python with text.

 The index() method searches for the first appearance of Python within the text string and returns its index.
 Finally, we use the print() function to display a message on the screen.